dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 The key element of this code is the method decorator [`@GetApi`](../api-reference/decorators#getapi), which automatically registers a GET endpoint and has `Hello()` serve it.
 As you will see, the DBOS SDK heavily relies on [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) to simplify your programming experience.
 To load these decorators, DBOS methods must be static class members.
 In this case, `Greet` is a static member of the `Greetings` class.

-To learn more about HTTP endpoints and handlers, see [our guide](../tutorials/http-serving-tutorial).
+To learn more about handlers, see [our guide](../tutorials/http-serving-tutorial).

 ### Database transactions are baked in!